Skip to content

 A. Discrimination

-Discrimination involves an adverse action or decision or treating a person or group of people differently because of a Protected Class or because of perceived or actual affiliation/association with other individuals in a Protected Class.
+Discrimination involves an adverse action or decision, or treating a person or group of people differently, because of a Protected Characteristic or because of perceived or actual affiliation/association with other individuals in a Protected Characteristic.
+To rise to the level of discrimination, there must be evidence of intention connected to the adverse action, decision or different treatment.

 B. Harassment

-Harassment is a form of discrimination which involves verbal, written, physical or electronic conduct that is:
+Harassment is a form of Discrimination that involves verbal, written, physical or electronic conduct that is:

 1. unwelcome;

-3. rises above the level of what a reasonable person, who is subject to harassment with the same protected characteristic, would consider more than a petty slight or trivial inconvenience.
+3. rises above the level of what a reasonable person would consider more than a petty slight or trivial inconvenience.
+A reasonable person is a person with the same Protected Characteristic who is subject to Harassment.

-Unlawful harassment is not limited to University property.
-It can occur while traveling for University business or at University sponsored events or parties.
-For example, calls, texts, emails, and certain social media usage by employees can constitute unlawful workplace harassment toward another, even if they occur away from the workplace premises, on personal devices or during non-work hours.
+Unlawful harassment can occur when employees work remotely.
+It can also occur while traveling for University business or at University sponsored events or parties.
+Calls, texts, emails, and certain social media usage by employees can constitute unlawful workplace harassment toward another employee, even if they occur away from the workplace premises, on personal devices or during non-work hours.

 Sexual harassment

-Sexual harassment is a form of gender-based discrimination and a form of prohibited harassment as defined above.
-Sexual harassment includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity, and the status of being transgender.
-Sexual harassment is not limited to sexual contact, touching, or expressions of a sexually suggestive nature; indeed, sexual harassment may include gender role stereotyping and treating employees differently because of their gender.
+Sexual harassment is also a form of prohibited harassment.
+Sexual harassment includes harassment on the basis of sex, sexual orientation, self-identified or perceived sex, gender expression, gender identity, and the status of being transgender [4].
+Sexual harassment is not limited to sexual contact, touching or expressions of a sexually suggestive nature; indeed, sexual harassment may include gender-role stereotyping and treating employees differently because of their gender.

 1. submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment or academic success;